karmab/kcli-ztp/docs/index.md

 # 192.168.1.6:22 SSH-2.0-OpenSSH_8.0
 ```

-This script adds pull secret and public key to the *install-config.yaml*.
+This script adds pull secret and public key to *install-config.yaml*.

 # Package requisites